 - salt and pepper to taste

 - On a plate, pile greens.
-Top with almonds, feta, and beets.
+Top with chopped almonds, crumbled feta, and sliced beets.

 - In a small bowl or a jar, whisk dressing ingredients together.

 - Pour dressing ingredients over salad and serve immediately.